neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Seven Samurai.md

 ---

 # Seven Samurai (1954)

-Farmers from a village exploited by bandits hire a veteran samurai for protection, who gathers six other samurai to join him.
+​​Farmers from a village exploited by bandits hire a veteran samurai for protection, who gathers six other samurai to join him.

+**8.6** on [object Object]